Amsterdam/tiles/README.md

 - Run T-Rex tileserver:

-`docker-compose run -p 6767:6767 t_rex serve --config  /var/config/config.toml`
+`docker-compose run -p 6767:6767 trex serve --config  /var/config/config.toml`

 or to use the new mview

-`docker-compose run -p 6767:6767 t_rex serve --config  /var/config/topo_wm.toml`
+`docker-compose run -p 6767:6767 trex serve --config  /var/config/topo_wm.toml`

 - Then go to :

  `http://localhost:6767/`

  or

  `http://localhost:6767/static/leaflet.html`

  or